elyra-ai/examples/pipelines/airflow_component_examples/slack_api_post_operator/README.md

 - channel
 - text

-This example uses the alpine Image.
 This requires a connection be created in the `Admin` menu of Airflow under `connections` to be referenced as the `slack_conn_id` here.